Almond Joy Candy Bar Copycat (Gluten-Free)

 Here is everything you need to make almond joy candy bars:

-- Maple Syrup: Naturally sweetens these bars while helping bind the ingredients together—no sweetened condensed milk needed.
-The maple flavor tastes great with coconut and chocolate.
+- Maple syrup: This sweetens and binds the mixture without sweetened condensed milk.
 Honey works as a 1:1 substitute, but the bars will be slightly stickier and sweeter.

-- Whole Almonds: One almond pressed into the top of each bar gives you that classic Almond Joy look and satisfying crunch.
-You can use raw or roasted depending on your preference.
+- Whole almonds: One almond pressed into each bar gives that classic Almond Joy look and a clean crunch.
+Raw or roasted almonds both work well.

 Easily Adapt This Recipe for Any Diet

-- Vegan: Choose dairy-free chocolate chips and this recipe is automatically vegan-friendly with all plant-based ingredients.
+- Vegan: When made with dairy-free chocolate chips, this recipe is fully vegan using all plant-based ingredients.

 How to Make My Almond Joy Candy Bars Recipe